dgroomes/javascript-playground/webpack/README.md

 ## Design

-Webpack (stylized as "webpack" but capitalized when used to start a sentence) has steadily grown over the years since its inception in 2012 (!) to become an extensive "software building machine" for web-based projects.
-As such, I would like to create a working example of a webpack-based project in 2021.
+Webpack (stylized as "webpack" but capitalized when used to start a sentence) has steadily grown over the years since its inception in 2012 to become an extensive "software building machine" for web-based projects.
+As such, I would like to create working examples of webpack-based projects.
 The project will use TypeScript.
 I like plain JavaScript too, but for the sake of a webpack example project, it's interesting to splice in TypeScript which requires a compilation build step.